 I believe public management research is better and more useful if we publish not only key findings but also share the underlying data and materials, as long as doing so is ethical and feasible.
 Such transparency helps others review what we did and build on it.
 In that spirit, Deanna Malatesta and I wrote Public Administration Review’s transparency guidelines.

 Here is a collection of relevant materials, including scholarly articles and links to websites.
 I thank Jinsol Park for her assistance in setting up this collection.

 1. General Guidance on Research Transparency and Openness

 The links below include research transparency policies, guidelines, and articles with general guidance on research transparency in the social sciences.

 The policy applies to the AEA’s journals, including the American Economic Review.
 As a policy, AEA journals publish papers only if the data used in the analysis are clearly and precisely documented and are readily available to any researcher for purposes of replication.

-The American Political Science Association’s (APSA) Organized Section for Qualitative and Multi-Method Research sponsors the Qualitative Transparency Deliberations (QTD).
-It provides an inclusive process for deliberations over the meaning, costs, benefits, and practicalities of research transparency, openness and explicitness for a broad range of qualitative empirical approaches in Political Science.
+The American Political Science Association’s (APSA) Organized Section for Qualitative and Multi-Method Research sponsored the Qualitative Transparency Deliberations (QTD).
+It provided an inclusive process for deliberations over the meaning, costs, benefits, and practicalities of research transparency, openness and explicitness for a broad range of qualitative empirical approaches in Political Science.